 We only accept international candidates who are currently attending accredited US colleges or universities.

 In what areas are internships offered?

 The Digital Department manages the League’s website projects and online initiatives.
-The Digital Content Intern will assist with video production, photo processing, writing posts for social media, and social media monitoring.
+The Digital Content Intern will assist with video creation for social media, writing posts for social media, and social media monitoring.
 Interns work on strategies and executions for such progarms as The Jimmy Awards, Broadway Bridges, Kids' Night on Broadway, and Broadway Celebrates Juneteenth.

 The Audience Engagement Department creates and supports Broadway industry education and community engagement programs designed to ensure an audience for live theatre in the future.
 Interns help coordinate meetings and programming for initiatives such as The Jimmy Awards® and Broadway Bridges®, manage databases, organize materials for the department daily, and draft correspondence.

 The Marketing Department plans and manages programs, partnerships, and activations to promote the current Broadway season.
 The intern assists with the execution of The Tony Awards, Broadway Celebrates Juneteenth, and The Jimmy Awards; the management of sponsorship and partnership deliverables; and the creation, editing, and proofing of marketing materials.